-Tall and elegant, the Savannah cat was first introduced in the 1990s.
-The Savannah cat is actually a hybrid, the result of breeding a Siamese cat with the wild Serval cat of Africa.
-The breed retains the large perked ears, long legs, and spotted coat of its wild heritage along with the domestic cat’s friendly demeanor.
-First generation crosses (called F1 and F2) are generally larger than later crosses and have beautiful spotted coats in a variety of shades of brown, tan, and black.
-Later generations are further removed from their wild ancestor, yet retain the colors and patterns of earlier generations.
-They are just smaller in size and a bit more docile.
-Savannah cats are fiercely loyal, intelligent, and inquisitive cats, but might not be the best choice for first-time cat owners.
+One thing to know about Savannahs: These kitties are big.
+Adult Savannah cats can grow up to 17 inches tall and weigh 25 pounds, depending on generation.
+First generation crosses (called F1 and F2) are generally larger than later crosses and have beautiful spotted coats in shades of brown, tan, and black.
+Later generations are further removed from their wild ancestor, yet retain the colors and patterns of earlier generations—they're just smaller and a bit more docile.
+Savannah cats are loyal, intelligent, and inquisitive kitties, but might not be the best choice for first-time cat owners.

-If you’re looking for a lazy lap cat, a Savannah cat is probably not the best choice.
-This athletic and active breed is more likely to leap onto the top of your refrigerator (they can leap 8 feet in height) than it is to sit idly by its food bowl.
-Always looking for new challenges to explore, the Savannah cat is often said to be more dog-like than cat-like.
-These lithe and agile cats also love water—they certainly won’t hesitate to wade around in your bathtub or kiddie pool.
-Savannah cats are also easily trained (some owners choose to leash train for outdoor adventures).
-Like canines, Savannah cats are exceedingly loyal and will follow their favorite humans around the house simply for companionship.
+If you're looking for a lazy lap cat, a Savannah is probably not the best choice.
+This athletic and active feline is more likely to leap onto the top of your kitchen cabinets (Savannahs can leap an astounding 8 feet in height) than she is to sit idly by her food bowl.

 "Savannahs are highly intelligent and need lots of enrichment and activities," she says.
 Krieger recommends clicker training to help keep them mentally and physically stimulated.

 With Savannah cats, the size of your home really doesn't matter.
-What matters is whether your home provides plenty of places for them to hide, run, and climb.
-This means having at least one cat tree and plenty of challenging toys to keep your pet occupied.
-And, because they are so active, it probably won't hurt to have several scratching posts throughout your house or apartment to give them plenty of opportunities to stretch and scratch.
+What does matter is whether you provide plenty of places for her to hide, run, and climb.
+This means having at least one cat tree and plenty of challenging, interactive toys to keep her occupied.
+And, because she's so active, it probably won't hurt to have several scratching posts and scratcher toys throughout your house or apartment to give her plenty of opportunities to stretch and scratch.

-Mental stimulation is probably the main thing (besides standard veterinary care) your Savannah cat needs from you.
-Their tight, short coats require little care other than an occasional brushing to eliminate loose hair and dead skin.
-Like other breeds, Savannah cats need their nails trimmed regularly and good dental care.
-Just remember to start nail and dental care while your pet is still a kitten—that way you won't end up wrestling your adult cat when it's time for basic maintenance.
+Aside from regular veterinary care, ample mental stimulation is the main thing your Savannah cat needs to be happy and healthy.
+Her short coat requires little care other than an occasional brushing to eliminate loose hair and dead skin.
+Like other breeds, a Savannah needs her nails trimmed regularly and good dental care.
+Just remember to start nail and dental care while your pet is still a kitten—that way you won't end up wrestling your (very large) full-grown Savannah when it's time for basic maintenance.